Epibatidine

 Epibatidine is a chlorinated alkaloid that is secreted by the Ecuadoran frog Epipedobates anthonyi and poison dart frogs from the Ameerega genus.
 It was discovered by John W. Daly in 1974, but its structure was not fully elucidated until 1992.
-Whether epibatidine is the first observed example of a chlorinated alkaloid remains controversial, due to challenges in conclusively identifying the compound from the limited samples collected by Daly.
+Whether epibatidine occurs naturally remains controversial due to challenges in conclusively identifying the compound from the limited samples collected by Daly.
 By the time that high-resolution spectrometry was used in 1991, there remained less than one milligram of extract from Daly's samples, raising concerns about possible contamination.
 Samples from other batches of the same species of frog failed to yield epibatidine.

-Epibatidine is toxic.
-Its toxicity stems from its ability to interact with nicotinic and muscarinic acetylcholine receptors.
+Epibatidine is a neurotoxin that interferes with nicotinic and muscarinic acetylcholine receptors.
 These receptors are involved in the transmission of painful sensations, and in movement, among other functions.
-Epibatidine then causes numbness, and, eventually, paralysis.
+Epibatidine causes full body numbness, which can rapidly progress to full body paralysis.
 Doses are lethal when the paralysis causes respiratory arrest.
 Originally, it was thought that epibatidine could be useful as a drug.
 However, because of its unacceptable therapeutic index, it is no longer being researched for potential therapeutic uses.